Borrower’s Books definition

 Borrower’s Books as used in this Agreement means and includes all of the Borrower's books and records including but not limited to: minute books; ledgers; records indicating, summarizing or evidencing Borrower's assets, liabilities, Receivables, business operations or financial condition, and all information relating thereto, computer programs; computer disk or tape files; computer printouts; computer runs; and other computer prepared information and equipment of any kind.

-Borrower’s Books means all of each Debtor's books and records including: ledgers; records indicating, summarizing, or evidencing such Debtor's properties or assets (including the Collateral or the Real Property) or liabilities; all information relating to such Debtor's business operations or financial condition; and all computer programs, disc or tape files, printouts, runs, or other computer prepared information.
+Borrower’s Books means all of Borrower's books and records including ledgers, records indicating, summarizing, or evidencing Borrower's properties or assets (including, without limitation, the Collateral) or liabilities, all information relating to Borrower's business operations or financial condition, and all computer programs, disc or tape files, printouts, runs, or other computer prepared information, and the equipment containing such information.

-Borrower’s Books are any Credit Party’s or any of their Subsidiaries’ books and records including ledgers, federal, and state tax returns, records regarding such Credit Party’s or its Subsidiaries’ assets or liabilities, the Collateral, business operations or financial condition, and all computer programs or storage or any equipment containing such information.
+Borrower’s Books are each Loan Party’s or any of their Subsidiaries’ books and records including ledgers, federal, and state tax returns, records regarding such Loan Party’s or its Subsidiaries’ assets or liabilities, the Collateral, business operations or financial condition, and all computer programs or storage or any equipment containing such information.

 Borrower’s Books are all a Borrower’s books and records including ledgers, federal and state tax returns, records regarding a Borrower’s assets or liabilities, the Collateral, business operations or financial condition, and all computer programs or storage or any equipment containing such information.
 “Borrowing Base” is 80% of Eligible Accounts, as determined by Bank from Borrowers’ most recent Transaction Report; provided, however, that Bank may decrease the foregoing percentages in its good faith business judgment based on events, conditions, contingencies, or risks which, as determined by Bank, may adversely affect Collateral.